dmetaxak/dmetaxak.github.io/index.md

 ---
 ### Postdoc Search: Civil Rights AI Audits
-[Dr. Sorelle Frielder][sorelle] (Haverford College) seek a postdoctoral scholar to be based at the University of Pennsylvania, conducting civil rights-focused audits of AI.
+[Dr. Sorelle Frielder][sorelle] (Haverford College) and I are looking to hire a postdoctoral scholar to be based at the University of Pennsylvania, conducting civil rights-focused audits of AI.
 For more information or to apply, [see our call here][call].

 [sorelle]: http://sorelle.friedler.net
 [call]: postdoc